usnistgov/privacy_collaborative_research_cycle/README.md

 This repository contains the results of the first round of submissions.
 Additional submissions will be added with the next drop expected in July 2023.
 The repository contains the navigable structure for the entire bundle.
 You can find all of the compressed data in [Releases](https://github.com/usnistgov/privacy_collaborative_research_cycle/releases/tag/v1.0) or you can use the links at the top of this readme.

-The crc-data-and-metrics-bundle.zip file contains all of the deidentified data samples and evaluation metric results in the first release of our archive.
+The `crc-data-and-metrics-bundle` file contains all of the deidentified data samples and evaluation metric results in the first release of our archive.
 It also includes metadata json files that describe the technique used to produce each sample.
 And finally, it contains the ground truth target data (‘diverse community excerpts’) which the deidentification approaches were deidentifying.
 This bundle enables users to explore the archive programmatically; it supports researchers who’d like to write their own scripts to analyze the data or metric results.

-The crc-metareports-bundle.zip enables users to explore the archive visually.
+The `crc-metareports-bundle` enables users to explore the archive visually.
 It contains evaluation metareports that compare results from each deidentification library in the archive, along with additional documentation and guidance on interpretation of results.
 The metareports are available in both html and pdf format, and the package also includes detailed evaluation reports on each individual deidentified data sample.

 To learn more about the techniques used to deidentify the data, see the [CRC Techniques page.](https://pages.nist.gov/privacy_collaborative_research_cycle/pages/techniques.html).